hersle/SymBoltz.jl/docs/src/extended_models.md

 ## Solve and compare the models

-Now set some parameters and solve both models:
+Now set some parameters and solve both models up to one perturbation wavenumber.
+First
 ```@example 1
 θ1 = [
     M1.γ.Ω0 => 5e-5